CodePath-Android-Pod23/GroupProject/README.md

 **Optional Nice-to-have Stories**

 - [ ] Users can send messages to people who have the similar tastes with them.
-- [ ] Users should be able to view other users' profiles.
+- [ ] Users can view other users' profiles.
 - [ ] Users also can organize virtual and offline events to meet up.
 - [ ] Users may receive notification on a daily or weekly basis with new recommendations.
 - [ ] Users can get recommendations (books) based on their selected/favourite genres.